Game Party Champions: Reception

-Game Party Champions received "generally unfavorable" reviews from critics, according to the review aggregation website Metacritic.
+Game Party Champions received "generally unfavorable" reviews from critics, according to the review aggregation website Metacritic, because of game loading issues and unenjoyable gameplay.

 The Official Nintendo Magazine describes the game "as welcome as an ingrown toenail and twice as ugly".
 The Official Nintendo Magazine previously developed a hatred towards the first Game Party, admitting this entry in the series is more tolerable.
 The reviewer Chris Shilling particularly dislikes the Computer AI, describing the ways they cheat in Air Hockey.
 His only appraisal comes from Baseball, with the controls can being occasionally unresponsive, it is his favorite mode in the game.
 While he describes some modes as mediocre, his least favorite modes are Miniature Golf and Ping Pong, which are described as "abysmal" and "barely functional".
 In addition, the Water Gun mode involves poor use of the Wii U GamePad.

 In addition to the 12% rating, the Official Nintendo Magazine ranked Game Party Champions as the second worst Wii U game in 2013.
 This placed it above Family Party: 30 Great Games - Obstacle Arcade, which was ranked as the worst.

 Ken Barnes from Nintendo Life gave the game a 1/10, since the game modes were not enjoyable with mixed controls.
 He mentions the consistent slowdown issues and long loading times, taking upwards of one minute to play a new game.
 The multiplayer is not simultaneous aside from "griefing" players in the Party Mode, and the use of the GamePad either requires a stylus or is not used at all.
 Ken Barnes states "This is so bad that your great-great-grandchildren will want to change their surname when they find out that you once played it.
 Avoid."

 The Dutch review site XGN suggests Nintendo Land is the better minigame collection for the Wii U launch.

-Shad Forsyth from COGconnected describes it as "the single worst gaming experience of my reviewing career", showing distaste for the combined use of dual screen and motion control gameplay.
-They mention a lacking variety of controls, difficulty watching the GamePad while watching the TV, and the bad graphics for an Eighth generation console game.
-They state the game overpriced and worth avoiding.